MicroStrategy/embedding-sdk-docs/docs/native-embedding-architecture/embedding-components.md

 description: Embedding components namespace
 ---

-This is the entry point of the new Native Embedding SDK.
+This is the entry point of the Native Embedding SDK.

 ## APIs